3C0D/obsidian-sample-plugin-modif/README.md

 # Plugin Development Template

-## Development
+## Introduction

-Now working with yarn.
 This plugin uses a template that automates the development and publication processes on GitHub, including releases.
-You can develop either inside or outside your Obsidian vault.
+You can develop inside .obsidian>plugins folder or from another folder.
+Important: if you develop from another folder, you need to fill the `.env` file with the paths to your vaults.

 ### Environment Setup

 #### File Structure

-- All source files must be in the `src` folder:
+- `main.ts` must in the src folder
-  - `main.ts`
-  - `styles.css`
+- `styles.css` can be in the src folder or root folder

-> **Note:** If `styles.css` is accidentally placed in the root folder instead of `src`, it will be automatically moved to the correct location when running any development command.
-After building, a copy of `styles.css` will appear in the root folder as part of the normal release process.

 #### Development Options

+0. **First install yarn:** `npm install -g yarn`

 1. **Inside the vault's plugins folder:**
-   - Delete the `.env` file
+   - Delete the `.env` file or put empty paths.
-   - Run npm commands as usual, except yarn install.
-Or rather use yarn to run them.

-2. **Outside the vault:**
+2. **From another folder:**
-   - Set the paths in the `.env` file:
+   - Set the vault paths in the `.env` file:
      - `TestVault` for development
      - `RealVault` for production simulation
    - Necessary files will be automatically copied to the targeted vault